travis-ci/docs-travis-ci-com/user/enterprise/worker-configuration.md

 ## Change the Worker Hostname

-Each Worker should have a unique hostname, making it easier to determine where jobs ran.
-By default this is set to the `hostname` of the host the Worker is running on.
+Each Worker should have a unique hostname, making it easier to determine where jobs run.
+By default, this is set to the `hostname` of the host the Worker is running on.

 ```sh